aparrish/gutenberg-dammit/README.md

   recent entries collected via web scraping?)
 * Implement a process for adding newer files to the corpus (by looking at the [RSS feed](http://www.gutenberg.org/wiki/Gutenberg:Feeds)?)
+* Make the corpus zip file into a torrent or something so I'm not paying for every download

 ## Works cited